top of page

 When it comes to brands, here are a few I recommend:

-Princeton also offers a Velvet Touch line and they are great soft synthetics for detailed works.
+Princeton also offers a Velvet Touch line.
+These are great soft synthetics for detailed work.

-If you are a beginner, I would suggest start with less, probably just 4 or 5 and rest assured you can do plenty with them.
+If you are a beginner, I suggest starting with fewer brushes, probably just 4 or 5.
+Rest assured, you can do plenty with them.
 Here’s a great starter set:

 Shape